Iceland Campervan and Motorhome driving tips and information for a successful Road Trip.

-Never stop the car on blind hills, bridges or other places were the road sight is bad or narrow.
+Never stop the campervan on blind hills, bridges or other places were the road visibility is bad or where the roads narrow.

 The Icelandic weather can change suddenly.
 If the weather forecast is bad and your safety or the safety of the vehicle could be in danger you need to keep the following things in mind:

-• If the wind speed exceeds 15 meters per second you must stop the vehicle and position it facing the wind.
-The car you are driving is not suitable for driving in high winds and can easily be blown off the road.
+• If the wind speed exceeds 15 meters per second you must stop the campervan and position it facing the wind.
+The campervan or motorhome is not suitable for driving in high winds and can easily be blown off the road.

 • Remain in the vehicle until the weather has calmed down.